Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 To logout, navigate to the **profile icon** in the upper right-hand corner and select **Logout** from the dropdown list.
-Once user accounts are created in Secret Server from the Admin profile, users can login using user-level credentials by navigating to your organization’s login URL.
+Once user accounts are created in Secret Server from the Admin profile, users can login using user-level credentials by navigating to your organization's login URL.

-More detailed information for setting up Secret Server including customizing your dashboard and creating users can be found in Secret Server’s User Guide:
+More detailed information for setting up Secret Server including customizing your dashboard and creating users can be found in Secret Server's User Guide:

 <https://updates.thycotic.net/secretserver/documents/SS_UserGuide.pdf> **CHANGE TO INTERNAL LINK(S)**

 ## Local Admin Account
 -----------------------

-To create Secret Server’s Local Administrator Account you will be prompted for information through the installer (step 7 in section 2.3.2 of this guide).
+To create Secret Server's Local Administrator Account you will be prompted for information through the installer (step 7 in section 2.3.2 of this guide).
 Save the information you provide during this step so that you can login to the administrator account when the installer finishes setting up your instance.